tommywright/cc4.2-to-blender-ARkit/README.md

 Make sure you export from CC4.2 with Mouth Open as Morph!!

 Combine Facial hair to the body mesh before running script.
 Either export that way from CC4.2 or use CTRL+j in Blender.
+If you don't want to do this, you'll want to run the script on the facial hair also and then copy/paste the face animation to both the head and the facial hair.

 Install: